johnmathews/johnmathews.github.io.old/content/articles/bakkerij.md

 Title: BakkeRij
 Slug: bakkerij
 Date: 2018-6-11 13:09
-Category: Lifestyle
+Category: Life
 Tags: coworking, Netherlands, Haarlem,
 Image: src="/images/bakkerij3.jpg" alt="Bakke-Rij "
 Tweet: This is a great example of repurposing an industrial space for the next stage of the industrial revolution - knowledge work.
 Summary: Shipping containers make surprisingly good offices

 Recently I've moved into a new coworking space, sharing an office unit with